MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/associate-document-to-type.md

 ---

-# How to: Associate a Workflow Document Class with a Workflow Type
+# How to associate a workflow document class with a workflow type

-_**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012_

-To create a workflow in Microsoft Dynamics AX, you must bind a workflow document class to the workflow type.
+To create a workflow in Dynamics 365 for Finance and Operations, you must bind a workflow document class to the workflow type.
 The workflow document class contains references to the table data fields used by the workflow.
-This procedure describes how to bind the workflow document class to a workflow type.
+This topic describes how to bind the workflow document class to a workflow type.

 > [!NOTE]